Calendar Icon White

 • Automated PAN Masking: Enforces PCI masking rules across SaaS applications, databases, and logs.

-• Real-Time Data Scanning: Detects and redacts unmasked PANs in files, emails, and cloud storage.
+• Real-Time Data Scanning: Detects and masks (aka redacts) unmasked PANs or credit cards in files, emails, and cloud storage.

 • Secure Access Control: Implements RBAC, ensuring only authorized users can view full card details.